Terry Southern: Greenwich Village, 1953–1956

 In 1953, Southern and Gadiot returned to the US and settled in Greenwich Village in New York City.
 As he had in Paris, Southern quickly became a prominent figure on the artistic scene that flourished in the Village in the late 1950s.
-He met visual artists such as Robert Frank, Annie Truxell and Larry Rivers.
+He met visual artists such as Robert Frank and Larry Rivers.
 Through Mason Hoffenberg, who made occasional visits from Paris, he was introduced to leading beat writers including Jack Kerouac, Allen Ginsberg and Gregory Corso.

 He frequented renowned New York jazz venues such as the Five Spot, the San Remo, and the Village Vanguard.
 It was in this period that Southern read and became obsessed with the work of British writer Henry Green.
 Green's writing exerted a strong influence on Southern's early work, and Green became one of Southern's most ardent early supporters.

 Southern struggled to gain recognition during this period, writing short stories as he worked on Flash and Filigree, his first solo novel.
 Most of these stories were rejected by leading magazines and journals.
 Here, as in Paris, Southern was almost entirely supported by his wife Pud, but their relationship fell apart within a year of their arrival in New York and they were divorced in mid-1954.

 During 1954 and 1955.
 Southern met two of his literary heroes, William Faulkner and Nelson Algren.
 Southern interviewed Algren for the Paris Review in the autumn of 1955.
 They kept in touch after the interview, and Algren became another of Southern's early friends and champions.

 Southern's fortunes began to change after he was taken on by the Curtis-Brown Agency in mid-1954; through them he had three of his short stories accepted by Harper's Magazine.
 It published "The Sun and the Still-born Stars" and "The Panthers" in the same edition in late 1955, and "The Night Bird Blew for Doctor Warner" was featured in the January 1956 edition.

-In October 1955, Southern met model and aspiring actress Carol Kauffman, and they were married on July 14, 1956.
+In October 1955, Southern met model, aspiring actress, and editor Carol Kauffman.
+They were married on July 14, 1956.

 Geneva, 1956–1959

-Southern returned to Europe with Kauffman in October 1956, stopping off in Paris then settling in Geneva, Switzerland, where they lived until 1959.
+Southern returned to Europe with Kauffman in October 1956, stopping off in Paris and then settling in Geneva, Switzerland, where they lived until 1959.
 Kauffman took a job with UNESCO, which supported them as Southern continued to write.
 The years in Geneva were a prolific period during which he prepared Flash and Filigree for publication, and worked on Candy and The Magic Christian as well as TV scripts and short stories.
 The couple made trips to Paris, where they visited Mason Hoffenberg, Allen Ginsberg, and William S. Burroughs, and to London, where Southern met Henry Green and Kenneth Tynan.